PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User_Testing.md

 Maybe there are important pieces of information regarding the AI to communicate to the user?
 Or maybe the user needs to label some information in order to assist the algorithm or the development of the application itself via crowdsourcing?

 ## 4) Definition of A/B Testing
 A/B testing, also known as split testing, is a method of comparing two different versions of a webpage or app to determine which one performs better.
 The process involves randomly dividing users into two groups, with each group being shown a different version of the page.
 The results are then analyzed to determine which version is more effective at achieving the desired outcome, such as increasing sales or conversions.
-With the A/B test you only test one variable at a time and to ensure that your sample size is large enough to achieve statistically significant results.
+With the A/B test you only test one variable at a time and to ensure that your sample size is large enough to achieve [statistically significant results](https://hbr.org/2016/02/a-refresher-on-statistical-significance).

 The A/B test can be considered the most basic kind of randomized controlled experiment.
 You must estimate the sample size you need to achieve a statistical significance, which will help you make sure the result you’re seeing “isn’t just because of background noise”.
-You can use [online tools](https://www.optimizely.com/sample-size-calculator/#/?conversion=3&effect=20&significance=95) to do it or calculate it manually yourself.
+You can use [online tools](https://www.optimizely.com/sample-size-calculator/#/?conversion=3&effect=20&significance=95) to calculate it.

 The video below explains A/B testing in detail.